-In our experiments, we observe that the mirror networks synchronize bidirectional mappings near completely in the agent population.
-During the interactions, the individual agents calibrate their corresponding mirror networks (listener network for the speaker and utterance network for the listener) with respect to their corresponding active networks (utterance network for the speaker and listener network for the listener) which ensures continuity during role switching.
-This is achieved by minimizing the mirror loss which converges to 0 as illustrated in Figure 11b.
-The continuity in learning (utterance comprehension and reproduction) is exemplified in Figure 8a, where one can observe the dips in success ratio (due to role switching) eventually vanish ensuring near continuity.
-The term "continuity in learning" implies that, over time, the system gets better at maintaining a smooth flow of communication, even when the roles of the agent change from speaker to listener or vice versa.
-The agents become more proficient at using language through practice and experience, where the information gained during the comprehension of language is applied during its reproduction and vice versa, resulting in effective bidirectional language use.
+In our experiments, we observe near-complete synchronization of bidirectional mappings in the agent population through mirror networks.
+During the interactions, the individual agents calibrate their corresponding mirror networks (listener network for the speaker and utterance network for the listener) w.r.t. their corresponding active networks (utterance network for the speaker and listener network for the listener) which ensures continuity during role switching.
+This is achieved by minimizing the mirror loss which decays to 0 as illustrated in Figure 13b.
+The continuity in learning (comprehension and reproduction) is exemplified in Figure 16a, where one can observe the dips in success-ratio (due to role switching) eventually vanish ensuring continuity.
+The term "continual learning" suggests that, over time, the system improves at maintaining smooth flow of communication as agents switch between speaker and listener roles, applying knowledge gained during comprehension to reproduction and vice versa, leading to effective bidirectional language use.